Blackbird Has Spoken: Part 9

 "God bless you, Dr Wong.
 I won't forget you, and I won't forget the churros."
 Tears were impatient to return, so she turned and left.

-Dr. Wong felt a joy and excitement for Cole's future.
+Dr. Wong felt a joy and excitement for Cloe's future.
 He would miss her very much.
 He remembered the faith she and Ivy had shared with him and hoped this God of theirs would care for her.
 He was not sure of who this God was but knew somehow He was real.

 One last art project for the road

 Cloe was waiting to finalize her crisis plan, but Clara had been delayed with another patient.
 She decided to go into the recreation room where an art group was about to start.
-Tiffany, the recreational therapist, had led the group on the walk where Cloe ran off was in charge.
+Tiffany, the recreational therapist who had led the group on the walk where Cloe ran off was in charge.
 She had seen and read in Cloe's records that she had turned a corner and was delighted.